AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 .. note::
       The Controller-driven method can only migrate between AMIs using the same license.
 To change your license, use the manual method.

+      * To migrate to a BYOL license model, please contact your Aviatrix Sales Account Manager or email sales@aviatrix.com to acquire the appropriate BYOL license.
+Make sure you already have subscribed to the BYOL AMI.
+      * To migrate to a metered license, subscribe to the Aviatrix Secure Networking Platform Metered 2208 - Copilot, 24x7 Support offer on the AWS Marketplace.

 Prerequisites
 =============